NEDev2/NEDev2/README.md

 ### Hi there, I'm Nehoray - [Nehoray-Developer] 👋

 ## I'm a Developer!
-- 🔭 I’m currently working on a Develop Games!
+- 🔭 I’m currently working on a Telegram Bot!
 - 🌱 I’m currently learning Python And Cyber Security
 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2021 Goals: Learn Python Fully And Learn Cyber Security Fully
+- 🥅 2022 Goals: Create a project that can generate money!
 - ⚡ Fun fact: I love to code and learn more about Coding In Python/Lua
 - 👻 How To Contact Me: [Twitter](https://twitter.com/DEv2NE), [GitHub Profile](https://github.com/NEDev2)
-- ✡ I Don't work/Code On Saturday

 ### Connect with me: